-The TAFO strategy for restoring closed/decommissioned or unauthorized travel routes would be accomplished as time and funding permit.
+The BLM strategy for restoring closed/decommissioned or unauthorized travel routes would be accomplished as time and funding permit.
 Communication of route closures and methods for restoration of closed routes are discussed in more detail in the TMP.
 Generally, these methods include:

-- Signs may be installed throughout the Horsethief Mesa area to mark routes or closures and to provide direction to visitors, and to post other regulations; - Physical barriers or obstructions, such as gates, fencing, or scattered rocks, may be installed to discourage use of a route; - Camouflaging may be employed to disguise the route on the landscape.
-Techniques include screening with natural features and dead and downed vegetation; and - Passive restoration may be implemented and could incorporate natural features to close the route to motorized and mechanized uses.
+- Signs installed throughout the Horsethief Mesa area to mark authorized routes and uses, closures and to post other regulations. - Physical barriers or obstructions, such as gates, fencing, or scattered rocks, may be installed to discourage use of a closed route. - Camouflaging may be employed to disguise a closed route.
+Techniques include screening with natural features and dead and downed vegetation. - Physical route closures including ripping, recontouring, and reseeding may be utilized to control erosion or prevent continued use of a closed route.

+• Passive restoration, which includes reseeding, camouflaging, and other non-mechanized methods, may be implemented and could incorporate natural features to close the route to motorized and mechanized uses.